chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 1. Verify only the owner can upload toa dataset to their collection.
 1. Verify partial uploads are erased from S3 if they fail or are canceled.
 1. Verify a user can start another upload if the original upload failed, or was canceled.
-1. Verify a shared folder from DropBox cannot be uploaded.
+1. Verify a shared folder from Dropbox cannot be uploaded.
 1. Verify uploaded files are removed from the upload bucket, once they moved to the primary bucket.
 1. Verify an uploaded file can be overwritten.
 1. Verify only [accepted file types](https://github.com/chanzuckerberg/corpora-data-portal/blob/main/backend/schema/corpora_schema.md#implementations)